By Gary Bunzer

 When the colored antifreeze appears at each faucet, the showerhead(s), the toilet, and the city water entry, close the faucets and turn off the pump.
 This method ensures that antifreeze is protecting not only the fresh system piping but also the water pump itself.

 You also need to protect the black and gray water tanks.
 Flush and clean all the holding tanks and ensure the termination valves operate smoothly.
 If necessary, disassemble each valve and lubricate the “O” ring seals and sliding blade with a product such as Dow 111 grease.
 Doing this step now will make your dewinterizing task much easier come spring.
-After the tanks are evacuated and clean, pour a gallon of RV antifreeze down the toilet and through any drain that empties into the gray water tank.
+After the tanks are evacuated and clean, pour a gallon of RV antifreeze down the toilet as well as through any drain that empties into the gray water tank.

 There should be enough antifreeze to cover the complete bottom of each tank.
 As an alternative, it is permissible to use windshield washer fluid in the gray and black holding tanks to save on the cost of RV antifreeze (check for possible local regulations against this, however).
 Windshield washer fluid will not harm the tanks, the drains or the valves.
 To retain and protect the water seal in the P-traps, pour 1/4-cup of RV antifreeze or windshield washer fluid down each drain.

-Insulating and Sealing
+Insulating and sealing

-Probably the second most common concern with cold-weather storage of a recreation vehicle is the accumulation of moisture and the resulting damage caused by mold and condensation.
+Probably the second most common concern with cold weather storage of a recreation vehicle is the accumulation of moisture and the resulting damage caused by mold and condensation.

 Every RV contains under-insulated areas, primarily at the windows and slideouts.
 That big window that you appreciate so much on a bright spring day can become an energy-sapping liability during a harsh winter.
 One way to combat the heat loss through condensation-prone, single-pane windows is to cut matching sections of 1-inch-thick Styrofoam into window inserts.
 They can be taped in place.
 The inserts also will block all sunlight from entering through the windows, which can fade furniture and fabrics.